the story of purim

 Mordechai, being a good Jewish papa, started hanging around the palace regularly, to keep an eye on Esther and make sure she was all right.

-The king ordered that everyone who came into Haman’s presence must bow down to him.
+By Haman’s request, the king ordered that everyone who came into Haman’s presence must bow down to him.

 Mordechai wouldn’t bow.